octobercms/docs/plugin-registration.md

 **counter** | a numeric value to output near the menu icon.
 The value should be a number or a callable returning a number, optional.
 **counterLabel** | a string value to describe the numeric reference in counter, optional.
 **badge** | a string value to output in place of the counter, the value should be a string and will override the badge property if set, optional.
-**attributes** | an array of attributes and values to apply to the menu item, optional.
+**attributes** | an associative array of attributes and values to apply to the menu item, optional.
 **permissions** | an array of permissions the backend user must have in order to view the menu item (Note: direct access of URLs still requires separate permission checks), optional.

 <a name="registering-middleware"></a>